If you would like a speaker for an event or want me to come to your book club (via Zoom or live)

 The action speeds as fast as a dancer’s shoes as the group travels, with characters concealing identities and threats building up.
 When one of the group’s life is at stake, all of the pieces come flying together like a tap finale.
 A little romantic interest adds spice.

 An exciting read, and one I couldn’t put down.
-Some of the dialogue is a bit stilted, and the characters are given to introducing themselves immediately by full name, which seems unlikely, but the action carries the reader along.
 I felt exhausted after the whirlwind tour combined with hours of dance!
 Fortunately for the reader, we can watch from the sidelines as this story ties itself up in a very competent “heel scuff, toe touch, turn, hop, step!”